SPA2000 Game art II

 - can analyse and improve their own work based on foundational feedback and critique processes

-- is able to adapt their work practices to aim for industry standards and project requirements within a collaborative production environment
+- can adapt their work practices to aim for industry standards and project requirements within a collaborative production environment

 - can manage their own responsibilities within a production schedule, showing accountability and adaptability

-- is able to justify the professional choices made in the development process both in writing and orally
+- can justify the professional choices made in the development process both in writing and orally

 - can critically reflect on their own practice and the collaborative process, identifying strengths, challenges, and areas for improvement